Doghouse-Mike/my-notes2/content/Site home.md

 If you can see this bit, then the latest sync has worked on the morning of 19/03/2025 and hopefully *has not* added any extra folders to the explorer?

+Don't get impatient, give it a minute or 5 to deploy, ya numpty!